General Dentistry

 How Your Dentist and Dental Hygienist Can Help in the Fight

-Even the most diligent home routine is not enough to ensure your teeth remain free of decay and gum disease bacteria.
+Even the most diligent home routine is not enough to ensure your teeth remain free of decay and gum disease causing bacteria.
 Visiting your dentist annually for a thorough exam and having your teeth cleaned at least twice a year by a qualified hygienist will allow them to diagnose and treat more serious issues in the very early stages when treatment can be accomplished using less invasive techniques.

 Exam Expectations